Our Isla Holb0x Guide

 The island life centers around a small park (zocalo or main square) where events are held.
 The main square is directly up the street leading from the ferry pier.
 In about 2 blocks in each direction from this square you will find about 95% of the businesses that cater to tourist.
 You will find shopping, restaurants, small grocery stores and bank ATMs.
 You will notice the recent arrival of some Italians and Argentinians that are making the island a bit of a culinary delight and adding variety to the restaurant scene.

 In the center of town is a “Plaza” for lack of better wording.
-It is a two story building with shops, eateries, and even has a small palapa roofed movie theater.
+It is a two story building with a few shops and restaurants.
 Don’t get the idea that this development is going to destroy the charm of the place.
 It is designed nicely with huge tropical timbers and fits in well.

 Isla Holbox Beaches